brock-r/SportsAnalytics-/README.md

 ### Sources

-The data is mainly collected from [the official UFC stat website](http://www.ufcstats.com), [ESPN]( https://www.espn.com/mma/) and various other reliable MMA resources.
+The data is mainly collected from the offical [UFC stat website](http://www.ufcstats.com), [ESPN]( https://www.espn.com/mma/) and various other reliable MMA resources.